 While testing is being completed, our technicians separate donated blood into components.
 Because of the density of the cells, centrifugation causes red blood cells to settle at the bottom of the collection bag.
 Technicians manually extract plasma and platelets into separate bags.
 White blood cells are then removed from the red blood cells through a filtration process called leukoreduction.

-One unit of whole blood may be separated into various combinations of components including red blood cells, platelets and plasma.
-Platelets are combined in pools of five as a service to our customers.
-Various types of plasma are produced to meet the needs of our patients.
-A fourth component, cryoprecipitate, may be obtained through freezing and thawing plasma.
+One unit of whole blood may be separated into various combinations of components.
+Various types of plasma and red cells are produced to meet the needs of our patients.
+Another component, cryoprecipitate, may be obtained through freezing and thawing plasma.

 Apheresis collection procedures minimize the need for component processing, resulting in ready-to-use components.
 Apheresis components are stored in the lab until testing is completed.